-If there is no parish owned property within parishes to accommodate curatesin-training, Diocesan policy is to rent in property to house curates placed for training purposes.
+If there is no parish owned property within parishes to accommodate curates-in-training, Diocesan policy is to rent in property to house curates placed for training purposes.
 Most parishes are expected to cover the cost of accommodation but those needing financial support should apply to the Diocese.
+There is a standard policy on how housing costs are shared between the Diocese and the Parish an application must be made to the Property Department.